-Bring your own snacks.
+Bring your own airplane snacks for toddlers.
 Choose snacks that aren’t messy or full of sugar and food colourings.
 The last thing you want is a hyped up toddler covered in a sticky film of candy.

 Pack a sippy cup or even just a straw so your little one can drink plenty of fluids.
 Flying makes everyone dehydrated.

 If your child still needs a bottle, bring it on board with a few travel sachets of formula.
 Flight attendents can provide warm water for mixing up formula but won’t be able to heat up milk.
 If you need milk, bring your own single serve UHT cartons.
 They are fine to drink at room temperature.

 Avoid drinking alcohol yourself.
 It’ll hit you more than it would on the ground.
 You’ll need to keep your wits about you in case of tantrums or an emergency.

 Keeping a Toddler Sane on a Plane

 Keeping your toddler occupied on a plane can be difficult.
 Older children might be happy to sit, watch a movie and munch snacks for a few hours.
 A toddler, on the other hand, doesn’t have the patience to spend an extended period focused on one thing.
 Plan head and make it easier on yourself.
 Here are some airplane activities for toddlers.

 - Bring a few favourite books and toys and throw one or two new, special things into the mix.
 Colouring or sticker books will work wonders if your child can happily reach the tray table.

 - Most airlines offering in-flight entertainment have at least a few kids’ movies or TV shows.
 If necessary, watch the same one hour Wiggles video over and over again.

 - Don’t forget about good old fashioned finger games and songs – like “Incy Wincy Spider” and “Round & Round The Garden”.